rvajustin/c-sharp-9/README.md

 # C# 9.0 Primer

-There are large numebr of new features being released with C# 9.0 alongside .NET 5.
-I'll cover some of the most ompelling features (IMHO) in this repository.
+There are large number of new features being released with C# 9.0 alongside .NET 5.
+I'll cover some of the most compelling features (IMHO) in this repository.
 I hope this helps you in discovering C# 9.0!
 Feel free to check out [Microsoft's documentation on what's new with C# 9.0](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-9) too!

 ## Contents
 1. [Records](#records)